DaniloButtu/Esercitazione2_OOP/README.md

 # Esercitazione2_OOP
-TThis repository contains the OOP exercise, done by Danilo Buttu (s311216)
+This repository contains the OOP exercise, done by Danilo Buttu (s311216)